lukegb/uffd/README.md

 * `/oauth2/token`: token request endpoint
 * `/oauth2/userinfo`: endpoint that provides information about the current user

+The only OAuth2 scope supported is `profile`.
 The userinfo endpoint returns json data with the following structure:

 ```
 {